Writing

 ‘Not always,’ argued the father, ‘I’ve been diving and I’ve seen it in all colours.
 Green, purple—‘ he floundered, as though his colour palette had dried up. ‘—and some other colours.’

 ‘Can we go to the beach now?’ pleaded the son, wrestling his mother’s thigh.
+He was wearing a Punta Cana baseball cap with the peak reversed and Nike trainers with raised soles.

 ‘Soon dear.
 David is telling us about coral,’ said the woman.